DelphiWorlds/Kastri/Demos/BarcodeReader/ReadMe.md

 #### Firebase iOS SDK

+**NOTE: If you are combining the Barcode Reader feature with Firebase Cloud Messaging, see [this section](#barcode-reader-plus-firebase-cloud-messaging).**

 The Firebase iOS SDK version you use depends on your Delphi version:

 - **Delphi 12.2**: [Firebase iOS SDK 11.2.0](https://github.com/firebase/firebase-ios-sdk/releases/download/11.2.0/Firebase.zip)